Typographic unit: Metric units

-The traditional typographic units are based either on non-metric units, or on odd multiples (such as ^{35}⁄_{83}) of a metric unit.
+The traditional typographic units are based either on non-metric units, or on odd multiples (such as 35/83) of a metric unit.
 There are no specifically metric units for this particular purpose, although there is a DIN standard sometimes used in German publishing, which measures type sizes in multiples of 0.25 mm, and proponents of the metrication of typography generally recommend the use of the millimetre for typographical measurements, rather than the development of new specifically typographical metric units.
 The Japanese already do this for their own characters (using the kyu, which is q in romanized Japanese and is also 0.25 mm), and have metric-sized type for European languages as well.
-One advantage of the q is that it reintroduces the proportional integer division of 3 mm (12 q) by 6 & 4.
+One advantage of the q is that it reintroduces the proportional integer division of 3 mm (12 q divides by 6 and 4).

 During the age of the French Revolution or Napoleonic Empire, the French established a typographic unit of 0.4 mm, but except for the government's print shops, this did not catch on.